Restless Chipotle

 🥫 Storage

-There's something about the depth of flavors in Mexican food that just makes it taste even better the next day.
+Mexican food tastes even better the next day.
 These creamy chicken enchiladas are no different!

 Refrigerate and reheat in the microwave until warm.